Mobile Development Platforms Comparison Introduction

 Performance figures are important for both users as well as developers.
 The performance comparison of the two platforms will be carried out based on the file size.
-The primary purpose of measuring file size is to get a better idea of the configuration and the run time dependencies included in packaged applications.
+The primary purpose of measuring file size is to understand better the configuration and the run time dependencies included in packaged applications.
 Android phone applications come packaged in-app (Android Package) files.
 The.
 APK file generally has a group of.DEX (Android phones program files) files operate as a single application file for usage within the Android platform.
 The.
 APK file is the compressed version of the contents in the ‘Androidmanifest.xml’ file.

-Windows Mobile applications make use of cab-files for application packaging and deployment.
+Windows Mobile applications make use of cab files for application packaging and deployment.
 The first step while making a distributable file involves packaging the application in a CAB (Cabinet) file.
 This CAB file can be deployed to other devices that can be expanded and installed.
-A CAB file is basically an executable archive which contains the application, resources, dependencies like DLLs and other resource files.
+A CAB file is an executable archive containing the application, resources, and dependencies like DLLs and other resource files.

-A comparative study of mobile development environments was conducted by Tom Morten Gronli, Jarle Hansen, and Gheorghita Ghinea, of Brunel University, London.
-In this comparative study, a demo example application was created for both the Windows Mobile and Android phone development platforms to illustrate each application’s deployment file size better.
+Tom Morten Gronli, Jarle Hansen, and Gheorghita Ghinea of Brunel University, London, conducted a comparative study of mobile development environments.
+In this comparative study, a demo example application was created for both the Windows Mobile and Android phone development platforms to better illustrate each application’s deployment file size.
 The demo example application was a simple program that printed a line of text on the screen.
 The result from the code example was as follows:

 - The deployment size of the demo application in the Windows Mobile environment was 2.8 KB.

 - The deployment size of the demo application in the Android phone environment was 9.3 KB.